szellie/HTML_project/README.md

 # HTML_project

-Udemy The Complete 2023 Web Development Bootcamp Section 1
+#Udemy The Complete 2023 Web Development Bootcamp Section 1 - HTML

-HTML
 Topics covered:

-- Learn the anatomy of HTML syntax to structure your websites.
+- Learn the anatomy of HTML syntax to structure websites.
 - Understand the HTML boilerplate and HTML doctypes.
 - Understand indentation and nesting in HTML code.
 - Learn to use HTML tags to structure headings, paragraphs.